abakarovaMarina/ProteoCast/README.md

-# Drosophila Melanogaster Mutational Landscape Web Server

-This project is a web server for displaying the mutational landscape of Drosophila melanogaster.
+# ProteoCast

+### You can find our web server at https://proteocast.ijm.fr/

+### And the database for *Drosophila melanogaster* at  https://proteocast.ijm.fr/drosophiladb/